bag-of-projects/pycon-heroku-tutorial/intro.rst

 This tutorial assumes these basic prequsites:

-- Working knowlege of Web Applications
+- Working knowlege of Web Frameworks
 - Working knowlege of Python
 - Working knowlege of Git